rihck/aws-cloud-practitioner-exam-study/AWSCloudPractitionerEssentials.md

 - Feature Availability: Some regions may not have all AWS features (may AWS did not install the hardware in there yet)
 - Pricing: Some regions are more expansive from others, Brazil is much more expansive than US for example.

+#### Zones
+Group of Data Center or One Data center is called `Zone` (or AZ), and Region is consisted in N `Zones` that are phisically isolated.
+The Zones are not next to each other, this to try to prevent disasters.